11 min read9 January 2020

 If your charity, society or club has an annual turnover of under £100,000, NatWest’s charity bank account is worth considering.
 Small businesses can benefit too, with free day-to-day banking for 18 months.
 Backed by the current account switch guarantee, customers will have access to NatWest’s servicing hub and get instant access to accounts, loans, credit cards and other business services.

-Designed to help Scottish charities and non-profits flourish, Royal Bank of Scotland’s charity bank account is backed by the current account switch guarantee and offers free banking for organisations with £100,000 turnover or under.
+Designed to help Scottish charities and non-profits flourish, Royal Bank of Scotland’s community bank account is backed by the current account switch guarantee and offers free banking for organisations with £100,000 turnover or under.

 Unity Trust bank helps help organisations, charities and businesses to prosper and contribute to economic, community and social change.
 A relatively new company on the scene, Unity is already getting attention from councils and thousands of UK charities, with a UK-based service team which solves around 90% of issues on the first attempt.